typelevel/cats/docs/src/main/mdoc/datatypes/freemonad.md

   } yield ()
 ```

+If the words in the grammar do not take type parameters, a shorthand is available after importing `cats.free.implicits._`: one can just write `Delete.free("key")` without defining `def delete(key: String)` first.

 #### 3. Build a program

 Now that we can construct `KVStore[_]` values we can use our DSL to